openstack/barbican-specs/specs/juno/consume-keystone-events.rst

 Proposed Change
 ===============

-Keystone publishes notifications whenever a project is inserted, modified and deleted.
+Keystone publishes notifications whenever a project is created, updated and deleted.
 Proposal is to add notification listener in barbican to consume keystone public events.